eparamasari/Edinburgh_Urban_Farming_Clustering/README.md

 ## Conclusion

-After some analysis, it was found that cluster 4 would be the best location for urban farming spots in Edinburgh.
+After some analysis, it was found that cluster 4, covering Dean Village and nearby area, would be the best location for urban farming spots in Edinburgh.
 It is surrounded by many restaurants, grocery stores, and traditional residential areas which are all potential buyers for the produce of urban farming.

-The second choice would be cluster 5, which is a more vibrant area but also has many potential buyers such as restaurants, hotels, and also local residents.
+The second choice would be cluster 5, comprising Tollcross and nearby area, which is more vibrant than cluster 4 but also has many potential buyers such as restaurants, hotels, and also local residents.